The Corner Project: Malinalco team

 Editorial Coordinator: Laura Pérez Madrigal

-A librarian and promising young writer, Laura first participated in the Corner Project when we invited her to write for a little magazine about Malinalco's Day of the Dead traditions.
-Since then she has assumed increasing responsibilities in Corner Project activities, and in 2005 her skilled editing and organizing earned her the position of editorial coordinator of Corner Project publications.
+A librarian and promising young writer, Laura first participated in the Corner Institute when we invited her to write for a little magazine about Malinalco's Day of the Dead traditions.
+Since then she has assumed increasing responsibilities in Corner Institute activities, and in 2005 her skilled editing and organizing earned her the position of editorial coordinator of Corner Project publications.
 She began by editing a collection of local ghost stories, organizing a Day of the Dead evening of story-telling which she recorded and edited into a book.
 Now she is working on a book of local memories from Mexico's revolution -- and, as you can see, Laura is aso our model for our fashion exports.

 Artisan associates: